 Our expertise encompasses the entire spectrum of national and international intellectual property law.
-In addition, we advise and litigate in the areas of license agreement, distribution, antitrust and unfair competition law whereby we always look for economically viable solutions.
+In addition, we advise and litigate in the areas of license agreement and unfair competition law whereby we always look for economically viable solutions.
 Our main aim is to enable our clients to achieve their specific goals and business interest by providing excellent legal advice at reasonable rates.
 We develop tailored concepts for registration, defense and enforcement of patents, utility models, trademarks and registered designs together with our clients in Germany as well as abroad.
 When introducing new products and trademarks, we assess the property rights situation and, if requested, organize searches.
-The structure and development of intellectual property rights- irrespective of whether it is a question of individual property rights or a comprehensive rights portfolio – are carried out by the various specialists in our team in the fields of electrical engineering, physics, engineering and chemistry.
+The structure and development of intellectual property rights- irrespective of whether it is a question of individual property rights or a comprehensive rights portfolio – are carried out by the various specialists in our team in the fields of electrical engineering, physics, metrology, mechanical engineering, IT, process engineering and chemistry.
 Moreover, we defend our clients’ interests and intellectual property rights against infringements by third parties at patent offices, public authorities and before courts and arbitration courts.
 When we work internationally, we rely on a network of highly qualified correspondent attorneys with whom we have worked closely for many years.

 Amongst our clients there are well-known national and international companies, as well as SMEs (small and medium sized businesses), public institutions, and also start-ups, associations, independent inventors and founders.
 Our clients especially value the quality of our work and the individual service that Keil & Schaafhausen provide in all matters concerning intellectual property rights.
 Many of our clients have placed their trust in us for decades.